tzervas/brave-search-mcp/README.md

 ## Disclaimer

 This library is not officially associated with Brave Software.
-It is a third-party implementation of the Brave Search API with a MCP Server.
+It is a third-party implementation of the Brave Search API with an MCP Server.

 ## Security